The Last Starfighter

 The Last Starfighter is a 1984 American space opera film directed by Nick Castle.
 The film tells the story of Alex Rogan (Lance Guest), a teenager who, after winning the high score in an arcade game that's secretly a simulation test, is recruited by an alien defense force to fight in an interstellar war.
 It also features Dan O'Herlihy, Catherine Mary Stewart, and Robert Preston in his final role in a theatrical film.
-The character of Centauri, a "lovable con-man", was written with him in mind and was a nod to his most famous role as Professor Harold Hill in The Music Man (1962).
+The character of Centauri, a "lovable con-man", was written with Preston in mind and was a nod to his most famous role as Professor Harold Hill in The Music Man (1962).

 The Last Starfighter was released on July 13, 1984, by Universal Pictures.
-It received $28.7 million in the worldwide box office, against a budget of $15 million, and positive reviews from critics.
+It earned $28.7 million at the domestic box office, against a budget of $15 million, and positive reviews from critics.
 The film, along with Walt Disney Pictures' Tron (1982), has the distinction of being one of cinema's earliest films to use extensive "real-life" computer-generated imagery (CGI) to depict its many starships, environments, and battle scenes.
 There was a subsequent novelization of the film by Alan Dean Foster, as well as a video game based on the production.
 In 2004, it was also adapted as an off-Broadway musical.